 All personnel, including the Principal Investigator, involved with an IACUC protocol must submit evidence of training on the humane and scientifically acceptable use of animals.
 The TOPAZ original protocol submission form requires the most recent date(s) of completion for all relevant IACUC-approved training.
 Training is provided through the American Association for Laboratory Animal Science (AALAS) Learning Library.

 All individuals listed on a protocol must complete the module entitled “Working with the IACUC: non-VA version” and any species-specific modules relevant to their laboratory activities.
 The IACUC Office will verify that individuals have completed the required training and earned a passing grade on each module's associated course exam.
-Each required training module must be taken annually.
+Effective October 8, 2014, each required training module must be taken at least once every three years.

 The IACUC will not approve protocols until all individuals have satisfactorily completed the required training.
 Upon successful completion of a training module, a certificate is created for the individual and the IACUC examines copies of these certificates during its semi-annual inspections of investigators’ laboratories.